This creamy Turnip Soup is surprisingly delicious made with turnips, potatoes, sweet onions, garlic, and herbs.

 There are so many different ways to serve this turnip and potato soup either as a starter, side dish, or the main dish for a meal.

-- Everything tastes better with cheese and bacon.
+- Add bacon and cheese: Everything tastes better with cheese and bacon.
 Crisp up some bacon to sprinkle on top of the turnip soup along with some crumbly goat cheese and chopped chives.

-- If you are lucky enough to find turnips with the greens attached, consider cooking them down with some bacon and serving on the top.
+- Add turnip greens: If you are lucky enough to find turnips with the greens attached, consider cooking them down with some bacon and serving on the top.

-- To bring out more sweetness, some times I will top with soup with some fresh, diced apples.
+- Add apples: To bring out more sweetness, sometimes I will top the soup with some fresh, diced apples.
 It adds a nice texture and also brings out the natural sweetness of the turnips.